 Nursing students participate in a White Coat ceremony during the fall semester of their first year in the Nursing Program.
-This tradition began with the MU BSN Class of 2014.
 During the ceremony students are cloaked in their clinical white lab coats by the nursing faculty marking the beginning of their clinical experience.
 Students recite an oath signifying the importance of their commitment to provide high quality patient care to all.
 Students also receive a specially designed pin that will serve as a visual reminder of their oath.